AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Ottomated

-The Phantom spawns when an Outcast player dies without accomplishing their objective.
+The Phantom spawns when an Outcast player dies without accomplishing their objective and cannot do so postmortem.
 They become half-invisible and have to complete all their tasks without getting clicked on to win.

 **Game Options**